ssjshields/pz-toolbox/README.md

 There are several ways documented which claim that mismatches can be fixed by doing XYZ- This script doing all of that with minimal input, and doesn't make you re-download or verify unnecessary files.

-Servers should automatically restart at regular intervals to avoid mismatches.
+Servers should restart at regular intervals to avoid mismatches.
 <br>

 # Expanded Dedicated Server Hosting